jithin-jz/Frontend/README.md

-# Souled Store - Modern eCommerce Platform
+# Souled - Modern eCommerce Platform

 A full-stack eCommerce platform built with React, Vite, and Django REST Framework (DRF), featuring a modern UI with smooth animations and responsive design.